THE YACHT

 Navstation.
 Moving towards the stern on the starboard side we next pass the chart table area with the main DC and AC switch panels on the wall towards the engine room and the rest of the instrumentation at the bulkhead facing the navigator and against the topside at his right side.
 Here are the sailing instruments, communication and entertainment equipment etc. (specifications below).
 There are lockers and drawer for chart stowage and additional storage space under the navigator's seat and in the two large lockers in the passage to the master's stateroom.
 Under the floorboards in the passage one can usually find beer cans.

-The master's cabin has a double berth and a large single berth, a large hanging locker and four additional lockers plus a lot of storage space inside the berths.
+The master's cabin has a king size berth on port side and a queen size berth on starboard, a large hanging locker and four additional lockers plus a lot of storage space inside (under) the berths.
 There is a two row book shelf on the aft bulkhead, and wide shelves above the berths.

-The galley has a gimbaled three burner stainless steel Force 10 (new December 2007) propane stove with oven, built in an insulated and sheeted space.
+The galley has a gimballed three burner stainless steel Force 10 (new 2008) propane stove with oven, built in an insulated and sheeted space.
 There is an openable hatch above the stove area.
 Fiddles are provided to keep the kettles in place and a stainless steel grab rail protects the cook.
 On the opposite side is a deep twin bowl stainless steel sink with a drying cupboard above.
-The 120 liters fridge and 100 liters freezer with cupboards above completes the functional galley area.
+The 120 litres fridge and 100 litres freezer with cupboards above completes the functional galley area.
 Both cool areas are opened from the top and the fridge has a second door on the front side.
-The boxes are lined with GRP and insulated with 75 mm of foam.
+The countertops were rebuilt with Corian in 2011-12.

 The forepeak is provided with a fitting for the second 20 kg Danforth anchor and space for three large (9 kg) propane bottles.